 All food can be composted in this program, including fruit, vegetables, meat, bones, dairy, grains, baked goods, and prepared foods.
 Liquids (such as soups) are not accepted, but if it's possible to strain the liquid then any residual solids can be composted.

-Food and food-soiled paper are collected curbside and brought to Pacific Region Compost (PRC) near Corvallis.
+Food scraps are collected curbside and brought to Pacific Region Compost (PRC) near Corvallis.
 Once delivered, the material is placed in rows on a concrete pad and covered with plastic.
 After going through a natural composting process, the finished product is sold locally at garden centers and to farmers.

 I want my business to start composting food waste.
 What should I do?